I guess they grow their food on Energon Farms?

 would have 4 trillion people, while a world covered with miles-high buildings

 would be far denser than that.
 But it's rare to see a planet with more than a trillion inhabitants.
-However, this assumes a near-universal population density throughout the planet and no large, minimally populated areas of automated processing for the population (as the third option mentioned above might imply).
+However, this assumes a near-universal population density throughout the planet and no large, minimally populated areas of automated processing (as the third option mentioned above might imply).

 Alternately, the trope will be subverted, introducing the audience to a seemingly endless city, and only later revealing that there are, in fact, vast areas of truly rural or wilderness areas remaining, the locals just don't like to talk about it.